publisha/publisha.github.io/pages/createyourownblog.md

 For further changes to the appearance you will need to make changes to the `CSS`.
 This is the subject of future advanced sessions.

+## How does all of this work?

+### Github Pages

+GitHub provides for free github pages.
+[You can read more about this here][d89d9da3].
+Basically anyone can host web pages here but we are using a static site generation system called `Jekyll` which is also supported in GithUb pages.

+  [d89d9da3]: https://pages.github.com "Go to the Github site for an explanation"

+### Jekyll

+This software operates your site, converting the `markdown` files into `HTML` when you _push_ your files up to the GitHub repository.
+The Jekyll site that you have created from the provided template includes all of the files necessary to build the live pages including the stylesheets (CSS) and some javascript.
+There is also a system of logic that builds the menus and pagination.
+This logic engine is called `Liquid` and [you can explore this further here][c324856c].

+  [c324856c]: https://shopify.github.io/liquid/ "Go to the shopify site"

 ## Adding to and Editing your site Online

 Although we recommend using `Atom` as the way to write posts and edit your site (you certainly need to use for editing the config file and changing the appearance of your site), you can optionally use an online tool from anywhere with an internet connection to post articles.